linhtwin/linhtwin.github.io/meal-club.markdown

 Each meal will also come with reheating instructions, a guide on how to serve the food and descriptions on each individual dish.

-## How often do you get meals if you subscribe?
+## How often do you get meals if you join?

 Meals will be available for pickup every Thursday of the month.

 ## How do you get the food?

+Pickup is in south Berkeley.

 ## How much will it cost?